For some Wednesday June 1st is the biggest day of their young lives, as the CJFL presents its National Signing Day.

 Following National Signing Day coaches can continue to recruit and sign a player immediately if he’s a good fit for their team.
 That said the bulk of the players ready to play in the CJFL will sign on June 1st.

 Once players sign on the dotted line, coaches can begin developing their schemes and systems around their potential starters.
-They can also begin preparing for their Main Camp along with Week 1 of the regular season, still to be determined as restrictions from COVID-19 begin to lift.
+They can also begin preparing for their Main Camp along with Week 1 of the regular season.

 Fans can keep up to date with CJFL National Signing Day on social media with #CJFLSigningDay as teams will be posting once a player signs.